-Scope: Course content includes learning objectives focused on duties and tasks to advise the Commanding Officer on shipboard discharge events as identified in the SECNAVINST 5090.7B SECNAVINST 5090.6B, SECNAVINST 5090.8B, OPNAVINST 5090.1E, and OPNAV M-5090.1, use of Protective Measures Assessment Protocol for routine Navy training and exercises, protection of marine species and endangered animals and prevention and corrective actions for Oil Spill and Hazardous Substance releases.
+Scope: Course content includes learning objectives focused on duties and tasks to advise the Commanding Officer on shipboard discharge events as identified in the SECNAVINST 5090.7B SECNAVINST 5090.6B, SECNAVINST 5090.8B, OPNAVINST 5090.1E, and OPNAV M-5090.1E, use of Protective Measures Assessment Protocol for routine Navy training and exercises, protection of marine species and endangered animals and prevention and corrective actions for Oil Spill and Hazardous Substance releases.

-Prerequisites: Enlisted E-6 through E-9, and officer personnel assigned as Afloat Environmental Protection Coordinators or Environmental Compliance Officers on board ships, submarines, and afloat staffs.
+Prerequisites: Senior enlisted and officer personnel assigned as Afloat Environmental Protection Coordinators or Environmental Compliance Officers on board ships, submarines, and afloat staffs.